icgrp/ese532_handouts/ese532_handouts/hw1/aws_tutorial.md

 ```{image} images/launch_a1_10.png
 ```
 Take a screenshot of your credit usage and put it in your [report](homework_submission).

 ---
+# Data

+Should there be a section on what gets saved on the amazon VM?
+What you should do to copy data off of the amazon VM?
+Best practices for dealing with data (personal repo that you grab data from on VM?)

+---
 You are now ready to do homeworks 1-4!